Everything You Need to Know About the Freemium App Model:

 - What is the freemium model?

-- Are there key strategies companies use to make freemium work?
+- Which key strategies do companies use to make this strategy work?

 - What are some examples of successful freemium apps?